skafos/colab-example-models/TextClassification/README.md

  Trains a model to classify user text into one of 20 different topics.

 ## Tips and "Gotchas"
--  **Training Data**: The training data used for the sentiment classifier consists of raw text from user reviews on Yelp, paired with a sentiment score (1-5).
-Don't expect the model to predict the topic of text out of the box unless you change the underlying training data.
  -  **Common Text Classification Tasks**:
      -  ***Sentiment Classification***: How positive or negative is a piece of text?
 Typically trained with text data representing user reviews and respective ratings on a scale 1-5.
 The starter model in this repo contains a basic sentiment classifier trained on yelp reviews.
     -  ***Spam Classification***: How likely is it that a piece of text is considered "spam" or "ham"?
 Typically trained with text data paired with the appropriate label (spam or ham).
+The starter model in this repo contains a basic spam classifier trained on SMS text message data.
     -  ***Topic Identification***: What is the topic or subject matter of a piece of text?
 Typically trained with text data paired with related categories.
+The starter model in this repo contains a basic topic classifier trained on news articles labeled with corresponding category (provided by scikit-learn package).
 - **Wrangling Text w/ Turi Create**: Text comes in a host of different formats.
 Fortunately, the Turi Create text classifier handles all [tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), and text feature engineering, and cleaning of your text data automatically.